albertaillet/CSC2025-sten/README.md

 `perf stat YOUR_PROGRAM` gathers a default set of statistics on your program, like runtime.
 There is however a lot more that `perf` can tell you.
 To get access to L1 cache information, you need to specify that you want to see the "events" related to L1 cache.

-`perf stat -e L1-dcache-loads,L1-dcache-load-misses YOUR_PROGRAM` does just that.
+`perf stat -e L1-dcache-loads,L1-dcache-load-misses YOUR_PROGRAM` records the number of times data is loaded from L1 cache, and how many times requested data is not found in L1 cache - i.e. cache hits and misses.
 Note that L1 cache is actually split into two parts; **dcache**, which is used for data like your vector, and **icache**, used for CPU instructions, i.e. the actual machine code translation of the program you're running.
 We want to study how well this program uses the **dcache**.

 To see the full list of statistics that perf can track, run `perf list`.
 There's a lot!
 They can however be a bit tricky to figure out what they mean (and they can mean different things on different hardware).

 Suggestions for the exercise:
 - Examine the code.
 What is it doing?
 - How does the code achieve pseudo-random vector accesses?
 Why is this cache unfriendly?
+- Run *build/ex2.0* and study the output.
-- Use `perf` to gather statistics on L1 dcache loads and misses for a range of vector sizes, by changing the *SIZE* `#define` and recompiling.
+- Use `perf` to gather statistics on *build/ex2.0*.
+Record L1 dcache loads and misses for a range of vector sizes, by changing the *SIZE* `#define` and recompiling.
 - Plot the trend of the fraction of L1 dcache loads that miss as a function of the vector size in bytes.
 - Similarly, plot the trend of the time required per step of the loop as a function of vector size.

-> Can you determine the size of the data cache on your machine?
+> Can you determine the size of the L1 data cache on your machine?
 > The runtime does not follow the same trend.
 When does it start to change?
 Why?

 **Hint:** once you have your results, you can run `getconf -a | grep CACHE` to see the properties of the cache on your machine.